kuuneh/i3-dotfiles/README.md

 # i3-dotfiles
 dotfiles for my i3 config (contains nvim, zsh, and other configs.)

+For neovim, run :PackerSync to install all the plugins.

 ## Prerequisites
 For Arch Linux, you need yay for some packages.